Token enrollment

 Activation letter

-An enrollment QR code is printed on a letter and sent to the user.
-The user scans the QR code to activate the Airlock 2FA app.
+The enrollment QR code and the 16-digit activation code (if enabled) are printed on a letter and sent to the user.
+The user scans the QR code or manually enters the 16 activation digits to enroll the Airlock 2FA device.

 Risk